AiroFresh 1000 Health and Safety Statement

 - Eliminate odours, and therefore can be used in rooms with increased scent or with an increased emphasis on the quality of the re-circulated air, like e.g. hospitals, nursing homes, pet shops, fitness centres, toilets, aircraft etc.

 - Destroy bacteria and viruses, and thus reduces bacterial and viral contamination of air which is highly valuable in the medical field, in scientific laboratories, in the pharmaceutics, areas with high population density or wherever there is a strong requirement for clean surfaces.
-In addition, the ability to destroy bacteria and VOCs is advantageous in food industry, e.g. in reduction of bacteria during poultry and pork processing, in cleansing pesticides from fruits and vegetables and in extension of life of fresh fruits and vegetables via removing ethylene levels from their storage.
+In addition, the ability to destroy bacteria and VOCs is advantageous in the food industry, e.g. in a reduction of bacteria during poultry and pork processing, in cleansing pesticides from fruits and vegetables and an extension of the life of fresh fruits and vegetables via removing ethylene levels from their storage.

-- Oxidize toxic gas phase VOC pollutants, and so produces benefits in its utilization in homes, schools, offices, dental laboratories, medical areas, care centres, e.g. car factories and repair centres etc.
+- Oxidize toxic gas-phase VOC pollutants, and so produces benefits in its utilization in homes, schools, offices, dental laboratories, medical areas, care centres, e.g. car factories and repair centres etc.